Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: RSMA PHY layer Design

 After signal reconstruction and interference cancellation, the corresponding private streams are processed at each user following the same steps as used for decoding the common stream.
 Assuming correct detection and decoding, the outputs of the decoders are the private message bits intended for the corresponding users.
 For Examples 1 and 2 (Figs.~\ref{fig:rx_example1}~and~\ref{fig:rx_example2}, respectively), the decoder outputs at each user are the $4$-bit private messages and for Example 3 (Fig.~\ref{fig:rx_example2}), the output is the $10$-bit private message at user-$1$ and the $4$-bit private message at user-$2$.

-\begin{remark} One can notice that processing the common stream at any user involves decoding a portion of the message of the other user.
+One can notice that processing the common stream at any user involves decoding a portion of the message of the other user.
 As the multi-user interference at one user stems from the message of the other user, such a process can be interpreted as partially decoding the interference.
 On the other hand, processing the private stream at any user is done by treating a portion of the message of the other user as noise.
-As the multi-user interference at one user stems from the message of the other user, such a process can be interpreted as partially treating the interference as noise. \end{remark}
+As the multi-user interference at one user stems from the message of the other user, such a process can be interpreted as partially treating the interference as noise.

 Finally, the decoded common and private messages at each user are input to the message desplitters, which reverse the operation done by the message splitter at the transmitter.
-The outputs of the message desplitters at each user are the intended messages for the corresponding users.

-\begin{remark} As a final note in this section, we would like to comment on the relation between the receiver operations needed for RSMA, SDMA and NOMA.
+The outputs of the message desplitters at each user are the intended messages for the corresponding users. \begin{remark} As a final note in this section, we would like to comment on the relation between the receiver operations needed for RSMA, SDMA and NOMA.
 A conventional SDMA receiver does not detect or decode a common stream, and performs detection of its intended private signal only by treating all interference as noise.
 On the other hand, a conventional NOMA receiver in a two-user scenario performs decoding of the common stream (recall from Remark 4 that the common stream in NOMA includes the full message of one user and no contributions from the message of the other user).
 For the user whose message is carried in the common stream, this can be interpreted as treating the interference as noise, as it does not continue with any decoding operations after the common message.
 For the other user (whose message is carried in one private stream), this can be interpreted as fully decoding the interference, as it performs interference cancellation to continue with decoding its own message.
 This underlines a key feature of RSMA - the capability to bridge the extreme regimes of decoding interference and treating it as a noise. \end{remark}